aurbac/codedeploy-codepipeline-with-laravel/README.md

 7.7\.
 In **Add deploy stage**, for **Deploy provider** select **AWS CodeDeploy**, for **Application name** select **OurExperiences**, for **Deployment group** select **Production** and choose **Next**.

 7.8\.
 Choose **Create pipeline**.

+## 8. Create an AWS CodePipeline for continuous delivery

+8.1\.
+Inside your Cloud9 environment navigate to **laravel-our-experiences/resources/views/** and edit the file **welcome.blade.php** by adding HTML text inside section content.

+8.2\.
+In bash terminal go to the project folder `cd /home/ec2-user/environment/laravel-our-experiences/`.

+8.3\.
+Send the new changes to AWS CodeCommit with `git add .`, `git commit -m 'First change'` and `git push codecommit`.

+8.4\.
+Once you push changes to AWS CodeCommit, the AWS Pipeline will be triggered and the application will be deployed to the EC2 instance.

 ## Additional Resources